dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-networks.md

 To enable this integration, you don’t need to do any setup in your Intune tenant.
 You will need to provide permissions to your Cisco ISE server to access your Intune tenant.
 After that's done, the rest of the setup happens in your Cisco ISE server.
 This article gives you instructions on providing your ISE server with permissions to access your Intune tenant.

 ### Step 1: Manage the certificates
-1. In the Azure Active Directory (Azure AD) console, export the certificate.
+Export the certificate from the Azure Active Directory (Azure AD) console, then import it into the Trusted Certificates store of the ISE console:

 #### Internet Explorer 11